trailofbits/pypi-attestations/README.md

     sign         Sign one or more inputs
     verify       Verify one or more inputs
     inspect      Inspect one or more inputs
+    convert      Convert a Sigstore bundle into a PEP 740 attestation

 options:
   -h, --help     show this help message and exit